 Hob type: All

-Comments: Danish cookware titan Scanpan excels in pans with longevity and excellent non-stickability.
+Danish cookware titan Scanpan excels at pans with longevity and excellent non-stickability.
 This ceramic pan has a handle that feels great in the palm, it’s lightweight and survived the Good Food drop test, despite being one of the more featherweight fryers we assessed.
-Buy from In the Haus.
+Available in various sizes from 20cm.

 Best bits: Good heat conductivity and distribution